pcafrica/advanced_programming_2025-2026/lectures/05/05-c++_functions_templates.md

 ---

-# A vector of functions
+# A vector of callable objects

 `std::function` can wrap any kind of **callable** object.